Stay-Hack06/feam-1-create-react-app-and-npm/exercises.md

 3. Find the package in your package.json file.
 What version is it?

-4. Navigate to App.js in your project
+4. Navigate to App.jsx in your project
 5. Delete everything in the outer-most div, so your return statement only has one div
 6. Navigate back to the color-picker documentation and refer to the section on **Usage**
-7. Render a color-picker in your App.js file
+7. Render a color-picker in your App.jsx file
 8. Run 'npm start' in the terminal to see in the browser
 9. Take a screenshot that includes the URL address bar
 10. Add it to the assets folder